There was a period when

 This is a pattern I have found in many people in forums and support groups (I may be wrong about how representative it is, it is just what I have observed).
 ADHD creates depression.
 The depression is diagnosed.
 The ADHD is not.
 The antidepressant improves part of the symptoms but leaves the rest untouched.
 The person concludes that the treatment "does not really work" or that they are "treatment-resistant."
 When in fact, only half the problem is being treated.

 My current psychiatrist told me something that stuck: "If an antidepressant helps a bit but the patient still says they cannot start tasks, cannot organize, cannot finish what they begin, you need to look for ADHD underneath."
 I do not know if that is a universal clinical rule.
 But in my case, that was exactly it.
+If you suspect an ADHD has been missed under a depression diagnosis, the diagnosis page walks through how an adult evaluation works.

 How do you tell them apart?